abhijeet007rocks8/Dev-Scripts/C/TCP Echo Client-Server Program/README.md

-### UDP ECHO CLIENT-SERVER PROGRAM
+### TCP ECHO CLIENT-SERVER PROGRAM
-This is a a basic implementation of client-server connection and communication using UDP protocol.There is a server.c and a client.c.
+This is a a basic implementation of client-server connection and communication using TCP protocol.There is a tcp_echo_server.c and a tcp_echo_client.c.
 The client will then try to bind with the server and send a message to the server(echo).The server will then echo back the same message as received back to the client.It shows networking concepts using C and Linux.

 ### TECH USED:
  **1)** C